By Dr Theo De Jager

-Dr Theo de Jager is President of the World Farmers’ Organisation (WFO), as well as Board Chairman of the family farming organisation Saai.
+Dr De Jager is the Chairperson of the Board of Directors of the farming organisation Saai.